Xiryl/OTL/README.md

   - all the components for back-end
     - `server.js` contains API handler
     - `controller.js` contains MQTT handler

+## Privacy

+This project is privacy-oriented.
+All depends on your bad, or good decision.

+- It's your device.
+- It's your mqtt server.
+- It's your backend.
+- It's your mqtt auth.
+- It's your symmetric jwt key.
+- It's your SSL certificate.
+- It's your google account.
+- It's your client.

 #### Related
 - [tasmota](https://github.com/arendst/Sonoff-Tasmota)
 - [hass.io](https://github.com/home-assistant/hassio)